 - Level 1 – Wilshire Lobby, Lobby Gallery, and Lobby Wall installation

-- Level 2 – Courtyard, Billy Wilder Theater, Annex, gallery, café, restrooms
+- Level 2 – Courtyard, Billy Wilder Theater, Nimoy Studio, gallery, café, restrooms

 - Level 3– Galleries, Hammer Store (Elevator is accessed through the Hammer Store.)

-There are four wheelchair spaces with companion seating in the Billy Wilder Theater.
-These are in the back of the theater and accessible from theater lobby on the courtyard level.
+There are six wheelchair spaces with companion seating in the Billy Wilder Theater.
+Four are in the back of the theater and accessible from the theater lobby on the courtyard level.
+Two are in the front row.
+Inform the box office of your preference and one of our ushers will escort you.
+For assistance and questions about wheelchair seating, please call 310-443-7000.
 Learn more about attending a public program.

 Seating and Resting Areas